-Giving your girl child quality education is essential to put them on the right path for the journey ahead.
-Are you looking for the best girl-only schools for your girl child, look no further.
+Giving your girl child quality education is essential to putting them on the right path for the journey ahead.
+If you looking for the best girl-only schools for your child, look no further.

-There are a number of girls-only secondary schools in Nigeria that offer quality education and here is a list of them.
+Several girls-only secondary schools in Nigeria offer quality education and here are eight of the best girls-only schools.

 1. Vivian Fowler Memorial College

 Vivian Fowler Memorial College is a leading all-girls school in Nigeria.
-It was established on 8th January 1991 by Chief Dr (Mrs) Leila Fowler, MFR to promote the advancement of women through quality and functional education.
+It was established on January 8, 1991, by Chief Dr. (Mrs.) Leila Fowler, MFR to promote the advancement of women through quality and functional education.

-Their curriculum is a blend of the British-Nigeria curricula in a dynamic, inspiring, and well-equipped learning environment which includes project work, field trips, workshops, seminars, and conferences.
+Their curriculum is a blend of British and Nigerian curricula in a dynamic, inspiring, and well-equipped learning environment, which includes project work, field trips, workshops, seminars, and conferences.

 It is located at Plot 5, Balogun Street, Billings Way, Oregun, Ikeja, Lagos, Nigeria.